living-atlases/la-toolkit/README.md

 ## Migrate your old inventories to the toolkit

-If you were using other generated inventories, you can import it using the (+) button with some addiotional steps:
+If you were using other generated inventories, you can import it using the (+) button with some additional steps:
 - Tune your imported project in the Edit and Tune tools.
 For instance, add your servers IPs, etc. See that there is a "Advanced" mode.
 There you can copy in the bottom text area your inventory local-extras.
 - After enter in the Deploy Tool, some new inventories will be generated (and also a new password file).
 Substitute that generated local-password with your old one that you are using, to restore your passwords and not using new ones.